TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/Extensions/Realurl/Index.rst

 .. ###### END~OF~TABLE ######

-Notice, that when a new language is added to the website you will have to update the real-url configuration!
+Notice, that when a new language is added to the website you will have to update the realurl configuration!